Consultation concerning revised criteria

 Nordic Ecolabelling gives you the opportunity to comment on the proposal for criteria for Nordic Swan Ecolabelling for Textiles, skins/hides and leather. he ecolabelling is assessed based on a life cycle perspective and fulfil high environmental and health requirements.
 Your comments are important and will be considered by the national Ecolabelling boards and the Nordic Ecolabelling Board.

-We look forward to your comments, which should be sent to the Nordic Ecolabelling no later than May 20, 2020 to be taken into consideration.
+We look forward to your comments, which should be sent to Ecolabelling Sweden no later than July 31, 2020 to be taken into consideration.

 Please find the proposed criteria for download further down on this page.

 What has been changed?

 To achieve a better view of which products are marketed with the Nordic Swan Ecolabel, generation 5 criteria introduce a 2-part certification structure, which now includes both a “Brand owner license” and a “Production license”.

 “Brand owner license” is for companies that sell Nordic Swan Ecolabelled products under its own brand or in other ways want to bring Nordic Swan Ecolabelled products on the market.
 The product may be e.g. fibers/yarns, fabric, leather or finished goods.
 A “Brand owner license” will always draw on one or more production licenses.

 “Production license” is an underlying license where all the environmental (technical) requirements are documented.
 It does not give the right to bring physical products with the Nordic Swan Ecolabel on the market.
 It will typically be given to the end manufacturer that delivers to the brand owner – and will be linked to documentation of a variety of processes and physical flows.

 A brand owner company who also produces the textile, will always have both a “Brand owner license” and a “Production license”.
 While a brand owner, who uses a subcontractor for the production, will be able to choose either to use the “Production license” of the subcontractor, or to own the “Production license” themselves.